wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 2.md

 #### In-memory Caching System
 Caching layer is commonly found in many software systems.
 A famous example is memcached - an open source key-value based in-memory caching system.
 In such a system, there might exist a variety of types of clients.
 Libraries for major programming languages will be available (such as [here](https://github.com/dustin/java-memcached-client) for Java, [here](https://github.com/pinterest/pymemcache) for Python, and [here](https://github.com/php-memcached-dev/php-memcached) for PHP).
 In fact, you can even use [telnet](https://en.wikipedia.org/wiki/Telnet) to interact with memcached server.
 On the server side, usually it uses a hash table in memory and the table size can grow to as much as the memory capacity.
 A special characteristic about caching system is that it usually doesn’t have a persistent layer.
 The primary reason is that caching system is not source of truth for the data.

-#### A
+#### A Batch Processing System

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE5Mzc4MjMxLDExOTI2MzIwNTQsNzE4Mj
+eyJoaXN0b3J5IjpbMzMyNjQ0NzYsMTE5MjYzMjA1NCw3MTgyNT
-U4ODcyLC0zMDA3ODM3OTEsMTg5NDI4NzI1LDEzMDM0Mzk0Mjks
+g4NzIsLTMwMDc4Mzc5MSwxODk0Mjg3MjUsMTMwMzQzOTQyOSwt
-LTk2MDA3MzMzMiwtNjIyNzg1ODIyLDIwNTM2Njk0MjksNTE2Nz
+OTYwMDczMzMyLC02MjI3ODU4MjIsMjA1MzY2OTQyOSw1MTY3Mj
-I3NjA1LC00NDc1MDAyMTIsLTEwODU4MjYxNSwtMTA4NTgyNjE1
+c2MDUsLTQ0NzUwMDIxMiwtMTA4NTgyNjE1LC0xMDg1ODI2MTUs
-LC02ODU5MjQ2MzddfQ==
+LTY4NTkyNDYzN119
 -->